-As part of the decision that upgrades needed to be made to the treatment plant, it was determined that the plant would be rebuilt in phases and rolled out into separate packages or steps.
-Rebuilding in phases allows the plant to continue to treat water during the design and construction processes.
-See the project schedule below.
+As part of the decision to upgrade the treatment plant, it was determined the plant would be rebuilt in phases and rolled out as separate steps, which allows the plant to continue to treat drinking water during the design and construction processes.

 With the award of FEMA BRIC funding* SLCDPU is able to accelerate the project schedule.